mhrivnak/assisted-service/docs/enhancements/bmac-reboot-hosts-on-iso-change.md

 them with the newly-generated ISO, only those hosts that are affected by the new or modified NMStateConfig should be rebooted.

+It is assumed that in all cases, Agents that have started installing will not be restarted due to an ISO change.

 ## Motivation

 If there are 500 NMStateConfigs and 500 Agents all related to the same